dominikzorgnotti/kubectl-lsdeploy/README.md

 cd kubectl-lsdeploy
 pip3 install -r requirements.txt
 ```
-Move the main script to an place that is in your path
+Move the main script to an place that is in your path, e.g.:
 ```bash
 mv kubectl-lsdeploy.py /usr/local/bin
 ```
-Verify that kubectll recognize it as a plugin
+Verify that kubectl recognizes the plugin
 ```bash
 kubectl plugin list
 ```